 Professional malpractice injuries may be physical or financial injuries sustained by the plaintiff.
 Physical injuries are often the result of medical or dental malpractice.
 Examples of financial injuries include losses due to financial advising errors, legal malpractice that results in losing your ability to recover damages, accounting malpractice that causes you to lose your business or suffer strict IRS penalties, and engineer malpractice that results in costs to repair an unstable structure.

 Professional malpractice injuries might cause both physical and financial injuries in some cases such as when a doctor’s surgical mistake causes a patient’s paralysis.
 Due to the paralysis, the patient may no longer be able to work, leaving the patient with the physical paralysis injury and the financial injury of additional medical bills related to the paralysis and loss of income.

 Many professionals carry malpractice insurance, which means that if you are a victim of professional malpractice, an insurance company may contact you.
-You do not have to speak with an insurance company when they call you and our Cherry Hill professional malpractice attorneys recommend that you speak with an experienced malpractice attorney before you do communicate with an insurance company.
-If you have sustained injuries due to professional malpractice, you need a legal representative to advocate for your full and fair recovery.
+You do not have to speak with an insurance company when they call you and our Cherry Hill Professional Malpractice Attorneys recommend that you Speak With an experienced malpractice attorney before you do communicate with an insurance company.
+If you have sustained Personal Injuries due to professional malpractice, you need a legal representative to advocate for your full and fair recovery.